TryGhost/gscan/README.md

 GScan works on a system of rules.
 Each rule has a way to check whether it passes or fails and has help content which describes how to fix it.
 Each rule is also marked with an error level:

+- Errors: issues that will cause your theme to not work properly.
+These must be fixed.
-- **recommendation** = these are things the dev might want to know about
+- Warnings: these are usually related to deprecated features.
+These should be fixed.
-- **warning** = usually used for deprecations, things that will be errors in the next version
-- **error** = anything that makes the theme invalid or incompatible with the current version of Ghost
+- Recommendations: these are advisories about best practice.
+Fixing these will improve your theme.
+- Features: detected features which may impact on compatibility.
+Nothing to do!

 In addition, an **error** can be marked as **fatal**.
 A **fatal error** means, left unchecked a Ghost publication would throw 500 errors on certain pages because of the detected out-of-date or erroneous code.

-In Ghost, we call GScan on boot.
-If any fatal errors are detected in Ghost(Pro) and in Ghost-CLI we call GScan as part of major upgrades.
-The upgrade will not be allowed to continue if any fatal errors are detected.

-Errors are only marked as **fatal errors** if they would cause errors, and therefore should block a boot or an upgrade.

-### Tooling
-When developing new rules or testing gscan following tools are great to have in the toolbelt:
-- [astexplorer](https://astexplorer.net) - absolutely awesome Handlebars AST fiddler, helpful when testing out new ideas and exploring what's possible through AST parser;

 ## Usage

-There are 3 ways to use gscan to validate your theme:
+There are 4 ways to use gscan to validate your theme:

+### 1. Inside Ghost

+Gscan is pre-installed in Ghost.
+If there are theme errors, Ghost will show them on boot in the console logs and in the UI (Ghost Admin).

-### 1. Web usage
+### 2. Web usage

 Visit https://gscan.ghost.org and upload your zip to our online version of Gscan.

-### 2. CLI usage
+### 3. CLI usage

 Install using yarn / npm: